ravachol/kew/README.md

 ## Features

  * Search a music library with partial titles
- * Display album covers as ASCII art.
+ * Display album covers as ASCII art or as a normal image.
  * Creates a playlist automatically based on matched directory name
  * Control the player with previous, next and pause.